 The National Commission for Culture and the Arts (NCCA) is the Philippine institution tasked to coordinate & implement the overall policies and program on Philippine culture and arts.
 Pursuant to Sec.
 8 of RA No. 7356, NCCA is mandated to formulate policies for the development of culture and the arts: To coordinate & implement the overall policies and program of attached agencies on the development of culture and arts as stated under Executive Order No. 80; Administer the National Endowment Fund for Culture and the Arts; Encourage artistic creation within a climate of artistic freedom; Develop and promote the Filipino national culture and arts; and, Preserve Filipino cultural heritage.

-Rod, as one of NCCA’s private sector representatives, he was tasked to head of the Tagalog/Bantoanon/Rombloanon ethnolinguistic cluster and was elected Vice Head, and currently executive committee member of the National Committee on Central Cultural Communities, under the Subcommission on Cultural Communities and Traditional Arts (SCCTA).
+Rod, as one of NCCA’s private sector representatives, he is tasked to head of the Tagalog/Bantoanon/Rombloanon ethnolinguistic cluster and currently executive committee member of the National Committee on Central Cultural Communities, under the Subcommission on Cultural Communities and Traditional Arts (SCCTA).
 He currently chairs the oversight committee for NCCA’s project grants for Luzon.
 He also successfully lobbied for the membership of NCCA at MIMAROPA Regional Development Council (RDC).